Monday, May 19, 2008

 Take your rolling pin and very lightly roll the butter to about 1/4 inch thickness.
 Stay away from the edges or it will squish out!
 If it doesn't roll out into a perfect shape, it will not matter at all.

-Freeze up to 6 months.
-I've used it a bit past that without issue.
+Freeze up to a year.
+I've used it past that without issue.

 IMPORTANT*